• Skip to main content

 Chilli con Carne with Lamb (and chocolate!)

 I am a huge fan of homemade chilli.
 It’s just the sort of comforting, warming dish perfect for this time of year.
-I don’t know about you, but when the winter gales start I want something hearty that’s going to warm me up from the inside as the rain lashes against the windows.
+I don’t know about you, but when the winter gales start, I want something hearty that will warm me up from the inside as the rain lashes against the windows.

 Ingredients for lamb chilli con carne with beans